 As a rule, this alters the payout profile of the conventional security.
 For example, the periodic coupon payments of a bond may be replaced by payouts that depend on the performance of one or more underlyings.
 These underlyings may be equities, interest rates, commodities, currencies or a basket of assets.
 A structured product can offer exposure to multiple underlyings.
 If the underlyings perform as expected, this can be very lucrative for the investor.

-A SICAV is a public limited company whose shares are offered to the public, and whose sole purpose is to invest the share capital in securities (or other liquid assets) in order to diversity risk.
+A SICAV which has the European label of UCITS is a public limited company whose shares are offered to the public, and whose sole purpose is to invest the share capital in securities (or other liquid assets) in order to diversity risk.
+More generally, with very strict European investment regulations, its purpose is to ensure maximum protection for investors.
 A SICAV’s share capital is always equal to the its net asset value, hence the “variable capital” part of “société d’investissement à capital variable”.
-Such companies are supervised by the Luxembourg Commission de Surveillance du Secteur Financier, and have a board of directors, a general meeting and shareholders.
-It may be independent or set up as a subsidiary of a bank or insurance company.
+In Luxembourg, these companies are subject to prudential supervision by the Commission de Supervision du Secteur Financier (CSSF), and have a board of directors and a General Meeting of shareholders.
+These companies can be established on the initiative of investment managers, banks or insurance companies.

 The capital put in by many investors is pooled in the SICAV and entrusted to a professional fund manager, who invests it in securities (equities, bonds, etc.).
 By buying, selling or swapping securities, this fund manager takes care of the portfolio’s day-to-day management.
-A SICAV cannot manage assets that are not included in its portfolio.
+The SICAV may not manage any asset which does not fall within the authorised and strictly regulated composition of a UCITS.
 Its aim is to obtain the best possible return for investors while following the defined investment strategy.